nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 ```

 If you wish to play with time of day and speed of time in the app you will need to run `npm start`.
 Play with the constants in src/config.js and observe the effect.

+The interface is responsive in the interval from 320px wide to 768px wide, which generally is the upper limit of phablet layouts.

 ## Tech choices